m0rph-1/m0rph-1.github.io/_posts/2019-09-30-AbsoZeds-Mumbai-SEO.md

 ![screenshot](/assets/images/mumbai_root2.PNG)

-Finally, let's grap proof.txt:
+Finally, let's grab proof.txt:

 ![screenshot](/assets/images/mumbai_proof.PNG)

-This was a fun boot2root, and this probably got long-winded, but w/e.
-Overall, this was a fun box, and I'm glad I learned some stuff about containers in general while doing it.
+This was a fun challenge, and this probably got long-winded, but w/e.
+Overall, this was a neat box, and I'm glad I learned some stuff about containers in general while doing it.
 If you'd like to check out more from AbsoZed you can reach him at the links below:

 +	[AbsoZed's twitter](https://twitter.com/AbsoZed)
 +	[AbsoZed's Blog](https://caffeinatedengineers.com)